-On the occasion of The Lifestyle Design Convention organized in Zurich from 9th January to the 10th January 2016, I have the idea to share with you my experiences, so here is 14 things to do, see and taste in Zurich.
+On the occasion of The Lifestyle Design Convention organized in Zurich from 9th January to the 10th January 2016, I have the idea to share with you my experiences, so here are 14 things to do, see and taste in Zurich.

 Zurich for me is a love story that began 3 years ago.
 I love this city and never get tired of the walk there.
-Zurich, financial capital of Switzerland, is in many minds associated only with banks and luxury.
+Zurich, the financial capital of Switzerland, is in many minds associated only with banks and luxury.
 But the city is about much more than that.

 I decided to make a list of 25 ideas of things to see and do and taste.
 I gathered you here my favorites and hope they will help you as much as I enjoy Zurich!